PanicStation.org

 What can wait

-• You don’t need to decide now whether to delete the account, replace your phone, or switch platforms.
+• You do not need to decide now whether to delete the account, replace the phone, switch platforms, or cancel every subscription.

 Important reassurance